atillatan/blog/_articles/Making-Enterprise-Angular-Project-step-by-step.md

 npm install moment --save
 ```

+`moment` will be used from DateTimePicket component

 Import required modules, that you want to use
-in this example I want to use Material Modules
+in this example, I want to use Material Modules

 Then modify your `app.module.ts` like this